 On 29 November 2015, the Huffington Post published a follow-up article that possibly introduced more information (an additional nine toddler-involved shootings occurred by their count, bringing the total from 43 to 52 as of that date).
 Huffington Post also introduced the contrast of terrorism victims to toddler victims:

 When that article was published on Oct 14th, there had only been 43 toddler shooting incidents.
-Since then, there have been 9 more, with an average of one toddler involved shooting a week<. in this year only shooting involving islamic terrorists chattanooga tennessee five people died with two additional being injured.>
+Since then, there have been 9 more, with an average of one toddler involved shooting a week<.
+Yet, in this year's only shooting involving Islamic terrorists in Chattanooga, Tennessee, five people died, with two additional people being injured.

 That second article complicated the data.
 Who had been counted by Washington Post, and who had been counted by Huffington Post?
 Would a similar manual search of records lead to double-counting?

 We searched news reports from 14 October 2015 forward, finding several "toddler-involved shootings" with a variety of outcomes.
 Young children in Acworth and Jackson, Georgia found guns and shot themselves after the publication of the Washington Postpiece (neither survived); a boy in Rock Hill, South Carolina shot his grandmother but did not kill her; two-year-old Abigail Newman was shot in the neck and killed in North Carolina in late October; and a three-year-old was shot and killed by his six-year-old brother in Chicago.